Paul Hamilton (politician): Political career and later life

 Following the war, he was a planter and public figure.
-Hamilton served South Carolina in many public offices including state Representative (1787), State Senator (1794), Comptroller (1800), and the 42nd Governor (1804).
+Hamilton served South Carolina in many public offices including State Representative (1787), State Senator (1794), State Finance Comptroller (1800), and the 42nd governor (1804).

 In 1809, President James Madison selected Hamilton to become the third Secretary of the Navy.
 His term in office included the first months of the War of 1812, during which time the small United States Navy achieved several remarkable victories over British warships.

 Hamilton was a proponent of military preparedness, especially sea fortifications.
 Although he wanted to strengthen the Navy, he found the Congress hostile and the President indifferent to his ideas.
-However, he was responsible for the Naval Hospitals Act of 1811.
-Secretary Hamilton resigned at the end of 1812 and returned to South Carolina, where he died in Beaufort on June 30, 1816.
+Secretary Hamilton resigned at the end of 1812 following widespread opinion that he was inept and too cautious at his job, instead calling for someone else who would be more suited for the role.